 Given the present-day global situation and remote operation quickly becoming a day-to-day routine for hundreds of thousands of people, a safe, reliable, and handy way to access a USB peripheral via Ethernet is an absolute necessity.

-When it comes to extending USB peripherals over Ethernet, the first thing that will probably come to your mind is some hardware gadget, like an adapter, a USB hub, a CAT6 LAN cable extender.
-It’s just one of the ways to extend USB over Ethernet (and not even the best one), it’s still quite popular, so it’s most certainly worth a weighted analysis.
+When it comes to extending a USB peripheral over Ethernet, the first thing that will probably come to your mind is some hardware gadget, like an adapter, a hub, and a cat5e/cat6 Ethernet cable extender compatible with USB.
+It’s just one of the ways to extend USB through Ethernet (and not even the best one), it’s still quite popular, so it’s most certainly worth a weighted analysis.

 In this article, we’re going to have a proper look at the USB extension gadgets, tools, and methods today’s market has to offer.
 You’ll find out a lot more about different adapters, wires, cables, and habs, as well as some typical bottlenecks to watch out for.
 Armed with this knowledge, you’ll know exactly how to extend USB over Ethernet to all popular operating systems in the most convenient and trouble-free way possible.

-Almost all USB peripherals come with a cable so short you'll need a USB extender.
-Choosing the best USB over Ethernet extender for your scenario isn’t easy and depends largely on the type of USB device you’re going to connect and physical distance.
+Almost all USB devices (especially printers) come with cables so short you'll need to buy longer USB cables, a.k.a.
+USB extenders.
+Choosing the best USB extender over cat5e for your scenario isn’t easy and depends mainly on the type of USB device you’re going to connect and physical distance.

-Sure, you can get an active (repeater) USB cable and extend said distance for as much as 30 meters (a little short to 100 feet).
-Then again, those cables cost about three times more than regular ones.
-So if you’ve got more than one machine that needs remote access to some printers, dongles, or webcams, get a software USB over Ethernet extender instead, e.g. FlexiHub.
+Sure, you can get an active (repeater) cable and extend the said distance for as much as 30 meters (a little short to 100 feet).
+Then again, those cables cost about three times more than regular 5e ones.
+So if you’ve got more than one machine that needs remote access to some dongles or webcams, gets a software USB-Ethernet extender instead, e.g., FlexiHub.

-A USB hub is basically a USB over Ethernet adapter that can extend a USB peripheral up to 60 meters using a CAT6 LAN cable instead of a USB one.
-Usually, these are compact devices with an RJ-45 port and a few USB ports you can use to connect several USB dongles, printers, cameras, or other USB devices to one of your computers.
+A hardware extender over Ethernet that can extend a USB peripheral up to 60 meters using a cat5e or cat6 cable instead of a USB one is known as a USB hub.
+Usually, these are compact devices with an RJ45 port and a receiver with a few USB ports you can use to connect several USB dongles, printers, cameras, or other USB devices to one of your computers.

-To choose the right USB hub for your specific scenario, you need to consider lots of different aspects.
+To choose the right hub for your specific scenario, you need to consider lots of different aspects.
 For one, cheaper bus-powered hubs may only be good enough for low-power devices like webcams or USB dongles.
 Also, all the devices connected to a hub will have to share the bandwidth available to them.
-This means, you’ll only have around 480 Mbps in total, even if you’ll connect it to ultra-high-speed 2500 Mbps USB 3.2, no matter how many USB ports the hub has.
-Naturally, a software-based USB extender (e.g. FlexiHub) has no such limitations.
+This means you’ll only have around 480 Mbps in total, even if you’ll connect it to ultra-high-speed 2.5 Gbps USB 3.2, no matter how many USB ports the hub has.
+Naturally, a software-based USB extender (e.g., FlexiHub) has no such limitations.

 Another important thing to take into account before opting for this USB extension method is that all habs add latency.
-You’ll probably not notice that with a USB keyboard or mouse, but for the storage devices and dongles the difference can be quite notable.
+You’ll probably not notice that with a USB keyboard or mouse, but for the storage devices and dongles, the difference can be pretty notable.

 To successfully implement the hardware method of extending USB to Ethernet, you need to know how to choose the right hardware tool and use it in your setup.